 3) Body Pose and Body Mesh: People can express emotions through body posture and movement.
-By manipulating the positioning of body parts (e.g., the shoulders and arms), people produce various postures and movements.
+By manipulating the positioning of body parts (e.g., the shoulders, arms), people produce various postures and movements.
 The coordinates of human joints can serve as a representation of body language, reflecting the individual's bodily expression.
-In the field of computer vision, 2-D pose estimation is a well-studied task for detecting the 2-D position of human joints in an image.
-Leveraging large-scale 2-D pose datasets (e.g., COCO [96]),
+In the field of computer vision, two-dimensional (2D) pose estimation is a well-studied task for detecting the 2-D position of human joints in an image.
+Leveraging large-scale 2-D pose datasets (e.g., COCO [96]), researchers have proposed several high-performing pose networks [97, 98].
+Even with challenging scenes, such as crowded or occluded scenes, these networks are able to provide comprehensive joint detection and linking.